REPORTING PROHIBITED CONDUCT AND INVESTIGATION PROCESS

-NEC encourages community members who have experienced any potential gender-based misconduct, whether or not the conduct is Prohibited Conduct under Title IX, to inform the Title IX Coordinator, so that the Title IX Coordinator can offer appropriate supportive measures and information regarding available reporting options under applicable policies.
+NEC encourages community members who have experienced any potential gender-based misconduct to inform the Title IX Coordinator, so that the Title IX Coordinator can provide information concerning supportive measures and available reporting options.

 If a report is submitted anonymously, NEC will review the information in the report, but may be limited in its ability to take action with regard to the information that is shared.

-After receiving an informal report of conduct that could fall under the Title IX Policy, the Title IX Coordinator, or their designee (the “Title IX Officer”), will take a number of initial steps; these initial steps are not an investigation.
-Rather, these initial steps will enable NEC to assess the need to take any immediate action to address the safety and health needs of the parties involved in a matter and to help the parties determine the next appropriate steps, whether under this Title IX Policy or a referral to another Conservatory policy, including, without limitation, the Gender-Based Misconduct Policy.
+After receiving an informal report of conduct that could fall under the GBM Policy, the Title IX Coordinator, or their designee (the “Title IX Officer”), will take a number of initial steps; these initial steps are not an investigation.
+Rather, these initial steps will enable the Conservatory to assess the need to take any immediate action to address the safety and health needs of the individuals involved in a matter and to help the individuals determine the next appropriate steps, whether under this Policy or a referral to another Conservatory policy.

 These initial steps may include, but are not limited to, the following: